Andrustn/2021-mutual-capstone/README.md

 ## Final Product:
   - A post request with a JSON body with the format:
     - {"message": "message you want to classify"}
-  - can be sent to the API Gateway endpoint https://orqp9raml1.execute-api.us-east-1.amazonaws.com/appropriate-check and recieve a classification response for the appropriateness of the message.
+  - Can be sent to the API Gateway endpoint https://orqp9raml1.execute-api.us-east-1.amazonaws.com/appropriate-check and recieve a classification response for the appropriateness of the message.

 ## Files and descriptions:
 ### README.md